maidz/NN_RecognizingHandwrittenDigits/README.md

 - The */data* repository contains the MNIST data for the neural network
 - The */src* repository contains the source code that you need to import to create a functionnal Neural Network (there are two different versions of the network as the book guides us through some improvements of our network
+- The */test_images* contains an Image to test our NN on other images than the MNIST DB

 **How to generate a Neural Network with the first version (for linux)**